Updated April 2026

 Is This the Same as a "No-Doc" Loan?

-No — and that distinction matters.
+No - and that distinction matters.
 The "no-doc" loans from the mid-2000s had almost no verification at all, and we all know how that ended.
+After the 2008 financial crisis, the Consumer Financial Protection Bureau (CFPB) established ability-to-repay rules that fundamentally changed mortgage lending.
 Bank statement loans require real documentation.
 You're providing 12-24 months of actual bank records.
-The lender is verifying your income — they're just using a different source than tax returns.
+The lender is verifying your income - they're just using a different source than tax returns.

 What to Remember